 This article introduces how to shrink volume in Windows Server 2019 without losing data, 2 ways to shrink partition on Windows Server 2019 with detailed steps.

 All disk partitions are allocated while installing Operating System or from server OEM manufacturer, but sometimes you need to shrink allocated partition.
 The typical example is that some people forget to create and edit partition while installing Windows, so all disk space are occupied by C drive except some small system reserved partitions.
 What to do in this situation?
 You can shrink partition in Windows Server 2019 without reinstalling.

 If you want to create more drives to save different types of files.
 You can shrink large hard drive to release Unallocated space, and then you can create new volumes with this space.
 This article shows 2 methods to shrink volume on Windows Server 2019.

-Shrink partition with Disk Management
+How to shrink partition with Server 2019 Disk Management

-Limitations of Shrink Volume functionality
+Limitations of Windows Server 2019 Shrink Volume function

 1. Only NTFS partition is supported

 Disk Management can only shrink NTFS partition, FAT32 and other other types of partitions are not supported.
 When you right click a FAT32 partition, Shrink Volume is greyed out.

 When you shrinking volume with Server 2019 Disk Management, you can only shrink this drive towards left and generate Unallocated space on the right side.
 It does not give option to select.

 Do you notice the tips in the shrinking window -"You cannot shrink a volume beyond the point where any unmovable files are located."?